Tree embeddings and nonuniqueness in site percolation: Embedded Trees

 \section{Embedded Trees}

-The goal of this section is to show that every infinite, connected, planar graph with sufficiently large vertex/face degrees possesses a subgraph that is a tree in which every vertex other than the root vertex has degree $3$ or $4$.
+The goal of this section is to show that every infinite, connected graph properly embedded into the plane with vertex degree at least 7 possesses a tree as a subgraph in which every vertex other than the root vertex has degree $3$ or $4$.
 We start with geometric properties of planar graphs.